barumau/pandunia/engli/engli-pandunia.md

 thallium : talium
 thank : danka
 thanks (thank you) : danke
-that is (in other words, i.e.) : yani
+that is (in other words, i.e., alias) : yani
 theft : cor
 theism : dewistia
 theist : dewiste